federatedsecure/.github/profile/README.md

 - Secure: encrypts all communication in their private peer-to-peer network
 - Computing: acts as a middleware to let them run joint analysis on their data

+The motivation, architecture, design, and implementation choices are explained in the [technical whitepaper](https://github.com/federatedsecure/whitepaper).

+For non-technical background information, see the project's landing page at [www.federatedsecure.com](https://www.federatedsecure.com).

+Support is available at [federatedsecurecomputing@lrz.uni-muenchen.de](mailto:federatedsecurecomputing@lrz.uni-muenchen.de).

 The project is hosted by [LMU Munich](https://www.lmu.de/en/index.html) and funded by [Stifterverband](https://www.stifterverband.org/english).

-For background information, see the project's landing page at [www.federatedsecure.com](https://www.federatedsecure.com).

-Support is available at [federatedsecurecomputing@lrz.uni-muenchen.de](mailto:federatedsecurecomputing@lrz.uni-muenchen.de).